suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The value of the external_aad MUST be set to a zero-length byte string, i.e., h'' in diagnostic notation and encoded as 0x40.

-For use with ciphers that do not provide integrity protection, such as AES-CTR and AES-CBC (see {{I-D.ietf-cose-aes-ctr-and-cbc}}), the Enc_structure shown in {{cddl-enc-aeskw}} MUST NOT be used because the Enc_structure represents the Additional Authenticated Data (AAD) byte string consumable only by AEAD ciphers.
-Hence, the Additional Authenticated Data structure is not supplied to the API of the cipher.
-The protected header in the SUIT_Encryption_Info_AESKW or SUIT_Encryption_Info_ESDH structure MUST be a zero-length byte string, respectively.
+Some ciphers provide confidentiality witout integrity protection, such as AES-CTR and AES-CBC (see {{RFC9459}}).
+For these ciphers the Enc_structure, shown in {{cddl-enc-aeskw}}, MUST NOT be used because the Additional Authenticated Data (AAD) byte string is only consumable by AEAD ciphers.
+Hence, the AAD structure is not supplied to the API of those ciphers and the protected header in the SUIT_Encryption_Info_AESKW or SUIT_Encryption_Info_ESDH structure MUST be a zero-length byte string, respectively.

 # Firmware Updates on IoT Devices with Flash Memory {#flash}

-Note: This section is specific to firmware images and does not apply to generic software, configuration data, and machine learning models.

-Flash memory on microcontrollers is a type of non-volatile memory that erases data in units called blocks, pages, or sectors and re-writes data at the byte level (often 4-bytes) or larger units.
-Flash memory is furthermore segmented into different memory regions, which store the bootloader, different versions of firmware images (in so-called slots), and configuration data. {{image-layout}} shows an example layout of a microcontroller flash area.
-The primary slot typically contains the firmware image to be executed by the bootloader, which is a common deployment on devices that do not offer the concept of position independent code.
-Position independent code is not a feature frequently found in real-time operating systems used on microcontrollers.
 There are many flavors of embedded devices, the market is large and fragmented.
-Hence, it is likely that some implementations and deployments implement their firmware update procedure different than described below.
+Hence, it is likely that some implementations and deployments implement their firmware update procedure differently than described below.
 On a positive note, the SUIT manifest allows different deployment scenarios to be supported easily thanks to the "scripting" functionality offered by the commands.

+This section is specific to firmware images on microcontrollers and does not apply to generic software, configuration data, and machine learning models.
+The differences are the result of two aspects:

+- Use of flash memory: Flash memory on microcontrollers is a type of non-volatile memory that erases data in larger units called blocks, pages, or sectors and re-writes data at the byte level (often 4-bytes) or larger units.
+Flash memory is furthermore segmented into different memory regions, which store the bootloader, different versions of firmware images (in so-called slots), and configuration data. {{image-layout}} shows an example layout of a microcontroller flash area.

+- Microcontroller Design: Code on microcontrollers cannot be executed from an arbitrary place in flash memory, execute-in-place, without extra software development and design efforts.
+Hence, developers often compile firmware such that the bootloader can execute the code from a specific location in flash memory.
+Often, the primary slot is used for this purpose.

 When the encrypted firmware image has been transferred to the device, it will typically be stored in a staging area, in the secondary slot in our example.

-At the next boot, the bootloader will recognize a new firmware image in the secondary slot and will start decrypting the downloaded image sector-by-sector and will swap it with the image found in the primary slot.
+At the next boot, the bootloader will recognize a new firmware image and will start decrypting the downloaded image sector-by-sector and will swap it with the image found in the primary slot.
+This approach of swapping the newly downloaded image with the previously valid image requires two slots to allow the update to be reversed in case the newly obtained firmware image fails to boot.
+This adds robustness to the firmware update procedure.

 The swap will only take place after the signature on the plaintext is verified.
 Note that the plaintext firmware image is available in the primary slot only after